/pr-sdlc — Pull Request Creation

 Custom PR Templates

 By default, /pr-sdlc uses an 8-section template (Summary, JIRA Ticket, Business Context, Business Benefits, Technical Design, Technical Impact, Changes Overview, Testing).
-Replace it with a project-specific template by creating .claude/pr-template.md.
+Replace it with a project-specific template by creating .sdlc/pr-template.md.
+(Legacy .claude/pr-template.md is read as a fallback for two minor versions and emits a one-time deprecation warning — issue #260.)

 A template is a plain markdown file with ## Section headings.
 The text under each heading is a fill instruction for the LLM: